Many horses show signs of girthy (also called cinchy) horse behavior. These signs include:

 The Body Checkups to do for girthiness include:

 - Thoracic vertebrae

 Of the above five, the most common cause of girthy behavior is the ribs.
-Please click to see the complete FREE Rib Checkup with step-by-step directions and photos.
+Please click here to see videos of most of the above Checkups.

 If your results for the Rib Checkup are “probable subluxations”, your certified equine chiropractor will realign (i.e. adjust) the ribs and your horse’s girthy behavior may disappear!

-Ulcers are a consideration for horses showing girthy signs.
+Ulcers are a consideration for girthiness.
 Horses with severe ulcers can show additional signs such as colic, weight loss, teeth grinding, poor hair coat, decreased appetite, poor performance, change in attitude, and laying down more than usual.
 If your horse has any of these severe ulcer signs, please call your veterinarian for assistance.
-See ulcers in horses for more information.

 Horses with mild ulcers (or any intestinal irritation) may show only girthy signs, or even no signs at all.